floreo-labs/Java-Core-Curriculum/lessons/lambdas/ReadMe.md

 **Therefore, functional interfaces are leveraged for use with lambda expressions.**

 ## Lambda expressions
-Lambda expressions are an important feature to Java 8.
+Lambda expressions are an important feature added in Java 8.
 They provide a clear and concise way to represent an interface using an expression.

 Lambda expressions address the bulkiness of anonymous inner classes by converting five lines of code into a single statement.
 They consist of the following parts: